arvigeus/AZ-204/Learning Path/Event Hub.md

 #### Read events from an Event Hubs partition

-To read from a specific partition, the consumer needs to specify where in the event stream to begin receiving events; in our example, we focus on reading all published events for the first partition of the Event Hubs.
+To read from a specific partition, the consumer needs to specify where in the event stream to begin receiving events.
+In our example, we focus on reading all published events for the first partition of the Event Hubs.

 ```csharp
 var connectionString = "<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>";